Pay Related Social Insurance (PRSI) contributions go to the Social Insurance Fund (SIF) which helps pay for Social Welfare benefits and pensions.

 The Social Welfare (Consolidation) Act, 2005 makes provision for the carrying out of actuarial reviews of the Social Insurance Fund at five yearly intervals.

-Following a competitive tender process, KPMG was appointed by the Department of Employment Affairs and Social Protection to carry out the fourth Actuarial Review of the SIF with an effective date of 31 December 2015, which was published in October 2017.
+Following a competitive tender process, KPMG was appointed by the Department of Social Protection to carry out the fourth Actuarial Review of the SIF with an effective date of 31 December 2015, which was published in October 2017.
 The purpose of the Review serves to meet the outlined legislative requirement and to inform both short-to-medium-term and long-term policy development in relation to the social insurance system generally.
 The most current Review builds on the findings of the 2000, 2005 and 2010 Reviews in relation to social insurance based benefits and pensions, and provisions for 2020 Review are under way.

 To view the Actuarial Review of The Social Insurance Fund 31 December 2015, please follow click here